-Example 3.4: Pole-Balancing Figure 3.2 shows a task that served as an early illustration of reinforcement learning.
-The objective here is to apply forces to a cart moving along a track so as to keep a pole hinged to the cart from falling over.
-A failure is said to occur if the pole falls past a given angle from vertical or if the cart runs off the track.
+Example 3.5: Pole-Balancing The objective in this task is to apply forces to a cart moving along a track so as to keep a pole hinged to the cart from falling over: A failure is said to occur if the pole falls past a given angle from vertical or if the cart runs off the track.
 The pole is reset to vertical after each failure.
 This task could be treated as episodic, where the natural episodes are the repeated attempts to balance the pole.
 The reward in this case could be +1 for every time step on which failure did not occur, so that the return at each time would be the number of steps until failure.
+In this case, successful balancing forever would mean a return of infinity.
 Alternatively, we could treat pole-balancing as a continuing task, using discounting.
 In this case the reward would be -1 on each failure and zero at all other times.
 The return at each time would then be related to $-\gamma^K$, where K is the number of time steps before failure.
 In either case, the return is maximized by keeping the pole balanced for as long as possible.